webmaster442/BookGen/getting-started.md

 # Installed programs

 * BookGen - Main command line program
-* BookGen.Launcher - Graphical launcher
+* BookGen.Launcher - Graphical launcher - Not available on Linux
 * BookGen.ShellHelper - Shell helper, used by BookGen shell
-* BookGen.Update - Update program
+* BookGen.Update - Update program - Not available on Linux
 * tidy - HTML Tidy, used by BookGen to prettify HTML, can be used as stand alone program

+Note: tidy is only bundled with the Windows release.
+On linux install it with your package manager or download from: https://www.html-tidy.org/

 # Bookgen shell commands